mldangelo/personal-site/README.md

 My personal website.
 Easily modifiable, and built using modern javascript with Node.js, React, Express, React-Router, Hot Module Reloading, Webpack and many other technologies.

-The master branch of this repository contains a simplified version of my website intended for serverless hosting on github pages.
+The `main` branch of this repository contains a simplified version of my website intended for serverless hosting on github pages.
 To view the source for the version hosted at [mldangelo.com](https://mldangelo.com), checkout the [server](https://github.com/mldangelo/personal-site/tree/server) branch.

 ## A note on adapting this repository to your own personal website